Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 Different suppliers and affiliates prefer different payment methods.
 Available payment options and time preferences will dictate which method is best for each supplier.
 According to the Performance Marketing Network Payment Satisfaction Survey, 54.7% of publishers and affiliates want better payment options.
 Of those surveyed, 81.5% agree that having options in payment methods is important or very important.

-Automated Clearing House (ACH) and PayPal payments are often highly favored when conducting small transactions, as the associated fees don’t chip away at profit margins.
+Automated Clearing House (ACH) and PayPal payments are often highly favoured when conducting small transactions, as the associated fees don’t chip away at profit margins.
 When making global payments, wire transfers prove fast and secure, but high transaction fees can make them extremely costly.
 Still, according to the survey, 12.9% of global affiliates don’t mind absorbing wire transfer fees.

 It’s imperative to identify global suppliers’ preferred payment methods.
 Each one will have various banking fields to comply with, like SEPA codes.
-Much of the time, if the supplier has a bank account and can give you its specific routing details, conducting Global ACH payments will prove cost-effective.Some suppliers also pay with a virtual payment card to manage their employee spend.
+Much of the time, if the supplier has a bank account and can give you its specific routing details, conducting Global ACH payments will prove cost-effective.
+Some suppliers also use virtual payment cards to manage their employee spending.

 2. Identify Which Currency to Send the Payment In

 Reevaluating your traditional cross-border payment methods can save money.
-According to Financial Executives International, “Most U.S. businesses are overlooking a simple strategy that could help them reduce the cost of their imported goods by as much as 10 percent or more.”
+According to Financial Executives International, “Most businesses are overlooking a simple strategy that could help them reduce the cost of their imported goods by as much as 10 percent or more.”
 This strategy involves altering cross-border payment methods so that the supplier is paid in their own currency.

 Some businesses believe paying in a currency other than the U.S. dollar is going to expose them to risks and hinder their bottom lines.
-What you need to understand is that paying suppliers in their own currency can save money, and in some instances, will open doors to new payment terms.
+What you need to understand is that paying suppliers in their own currency can save money and in some instances, will open doors to new payment terms.

-For example: Certain global suppliers don’t have a USD account, meaning that in order to accept payments in USD, their banks have to conduct a foreign exchange conversion, which is generally accompanied with a fee.
+For example, certain global suppliers don’t have a USD account, meaning that in order to accept payments in USD, their banks have to conduct a foreign exchange conversion, which is generally accompanied with a fee.
 Being paid in their local currency gives suppliers the ability to mitigate conversion fees and achieve better cash flow management.
 As a result, they will often offer pricing discounts if you agree to make payments in their local currency.

 11% of survey respondents noted even greater discount opportunities, with suppliers offering a 3% to 5% discount for making international payments in their local currencies.
 To top it off, another 11% of the respondents said they were able to secure discounts of more than 10%.